Addition and intersection of linear time-invariant behaviors: Addition and intersection of behaviors

-Theorem \ref{th:dual1} shows a duality between the addition and the intersection of behaviors and the corresponding representations as union of generators and intersection of annihilators.
-This means that the representations of the sum and intersection systems can be computed by opposite operations by switching annihilators with generators, union with intersection, row-wise with column-wise operations on matrices.
-We expect that these relations still hold true by reversing the computations of the sum and intersection systems as intersection of annihilators and generators, respectively, as shown in Table \ref{tab:duality}.
-But the computation of the intersection of annihilators or generators needs to be implemented in an algorithm.
+Theorem \ref{th:dual1} shows a duality between the addition and the intersection of behaviors and the corresponding representations as union of generators and intersection of annihilators of the starting behaviors.
+This means that the representations of the sum and intersection systems can be computed with opposite operations by switching annihilators with generators, union with intersection, and row-wise with column-wise operations on some matrices (that are built from the given representations).
+We expect that similar relations still hold true by reversing the computations of the sum and intersection systems as intersection of annihilators and generators, respectively, as shown in Table \ref{tab:duality}.
+However, these computations (intersection of annihilators or generators) need to be implemented in an algorithm.